-Lhamo, or Ache Lhamo, which means Fairy, is Tibet's folk opera that combined songs, chants and dances.
+Lhamo, or Ache Lhamo, which means Fairy, is Tibet's folk opera that combined songs, chants, and dances.
 The opera was inspired by Tibetan history and Buddhist teachings.

 The main feature of Lhamo is its mask.
 It is from this mask that the audience can identify the characters in the opera.

 Before any performance can begin, the stage will be blessed and purified.
 Then, a storyteller will sing the story's summary.
 Only then will the actual opera begin where the performers will sing and dance.
-This performance will end with another ritual to give thanks and blessing.
+This performance will end with another ritual to give thanks and blessings.